Fiehn/wiki-classification-mlops/reports/README.md

 We initially tested manually with Typer and Invoke
 > invoke train --lr 0.001 ...

-But the majority of hyperparameter tuning and testing later in the project was done using Weights and Biases sweep file.
+But the majority of hyperparameter tuning and testing later in the project was done using Weights and Biases sweep.yaml file.

 ### Question 13